 I’ll break down my answer into two different answers – because creating a popular blog doesn’t necessarily mean you’ll make money blogging.

-Will Your Blog Be Popular?
+5 Signs Your Blog Will Be Popular

 What topics or subjects will you cover – arts, sports, travel, entertainment, current events, health, local events, gossip, etc – or will you touch on everything?
 Do you have enough time to write about everything?
 Don’t forget that keeping up with reader’s comments can be time-consuming – and yet it’s a very important aspect of blogging.